mvolkmann/blog/src/swift/swift-ui.md

                 }
             }
             // $ in front of status is needed for a two-way binding.
-            // $ in front of status is needed for a two-way binding.
             MyTextField(label: "status", text: $status)
         }
     }